Shawnchee/vscode-gemini-conventional-commit-writer/README.md

 2. Click "Get API Key" (no credit card required!)
 3. Copy your API key

+> ⚠️ **Privacy Notice:** Google's free tier may use your data for training purposes.
+If your code contains proprietary information, consider using a paid Gemini API key which offers data protection guarantees.
+See [Google's data usage policy](https://ai.google.dev/gemini-api/terms) for details.

 ### 3. Set Your API Key

 **Option 1:** Via Command Palette